Digital Switzerland Strategy

 News

-On 13 December, the Federal Council adopted the updated Digital Switzerland Strategy for 2025 and selected new focus themes, thereby setting its current priorities.
+On 12 December, the Federal Council adopted the updated Digital Switzerland Strategy for 2026 and selected the new focus themes.
+The focus themes for next year are: digital sovereignty, digital host state and the introduction of the e-ID.
+This reflects the current priorities.

-Digital Switzerland Advisory Board: Cybersecurity is an important basis for digitalisation
+Digital Switzerland Advisory Board: Cybersecurity in Switzerland today